Tattooing All Skin Types: Cheat Sheet To Color And White Ink Tattoos

 Ink testing

 A good tattoo artist will perform an ink test on darker skin before applying any color.
 This will help to determine which will work well with the person’s skin tone and undertone, and which won’t.
-This gives a pretty good idea of how the skin will absorb color and can even indicate any sensitivities or allergies.
+This gives you a pretty good idea of how the skin will absorb color and can even indicate any sensitivities or allergies.

 Placement